microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-api-overview.md

 ## Collapse search results

-The collapseProperties property takes a collection of collapseProperty that can contain multiple fields and limit size, which evaluated together specify a set of criteria used for collapsing.
-And collapseProperties only impacts the recall but not ranking/sorting.
+The collapseProperties property contains a set of criteria, fields and limit size, which is used for collapsing results in a response body.
+Using collapseProperties only impacts the recall but not ranking/sorting.

 The [query](../api/search-query.md) method lets you customize the collapse property by specifying the **collapseProperties** on the `requests` parameter, which is collection of [collapseProperty](collapseProperty.md).
 This allows you to specify a set of one or more collapse property.